gakalmar/Notes/58_Terraform.md

             - Replace "203.0.113.0/24" and "192.0.2.0/24" with the actual IP ranges or specific IPs that you want to allow.
 This setup assumes you know the IPs or ranges you wish to permit for SSH access. (what is this part?)
         - Update config:
             - `terraform apply` (type `yes` to confirm!)

+    + Zalan: Az volt a gond, hogy minden resource -t magamnak csináltam és nem a defaultokat használtam és még pluszban kellett route table és route table association is ami össze van kapcsolva az igw -vel és a subnet -el.

+- **EKS persistency with EBS:** (this is not the original way to solve it, but it's better!)
+    1.

 # LINKS:
 - AWS getting started link: https://developer.hashicorp.com/terraform/tutorials/aws-get-started?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS